Yandex Cloud

 • config_spec.zookeeper.resources.resource_preset_id: To change the ZooKeeper host class.

-In our request example, we are changing both ClickHouse® and ZooKeeper host classes.
+In our request example, we are changing the host class for both ClickHouse® and ZooKeeper hosts.

 • config_spec.clickhouse.resources.resource_preset_id: ClickHouse® host class ID.